Eumaeus/Peripatos/posts/01 Greece/07 Interludes/Interludes.md

+# Interludes

-# Interlude 1.
+## Interlude 1.
 Thessaloniki: September 4–6

 > We planned our 2024 trip through Greece with breaks throughout, during which we could stay in apartments and live semi-normal lives for a few days between multi-day hikes.
 [Trekking Hellas](https://trekking.gr) hikes are extremely well-organized and the hotels are always comfortable and hospitable, but it is tiring to move from place to place every night, and keeping up with laundry can be a challenge.